Marquette grad has unique career: Caddie on PGA Tour

-The soft-spoken Irish accent caught John Rathouz off guard.
+The soft-spoken Irish brogue caught John Rathouz off guard.
 The man on the other end of the line was to be his new employer and this was no normal job.
 The call was quick and to the point, lasting less than five minutes, and that was all they would need.
 Rathouz was hired as the new caddie for Seamus Power, one of the fastest rising stars in Irish golf.

 “I remember hearing his accent over the phone, chuckling to myself, thinking, ‘Oh yeah, he really is from Ireland,’” Rathouz said.
 “From the very first phone call, I knew that something was there.”

 Rathouz, an Omaha, Nebraska native and 2004 Marquette graduate, has had a trying journey to becoming a caddie on the PGA tour.
 His first career choice was on the other end of the caddie-golfer relationship, which is why he tried to walk on to the Marquette golf team.
 A relative lack of experience ended that dream, sending him instead on the caddying path.

 It started with a media relations internship on the Web.com tour, a developmental tour that is equivalent to the PGA’s minor leagues.
 “I had cooked up this idea, and had been thinking about it a little bit, and the guys (at the tournament) really got me thinking about caddying,” Rathouz said.
 “So they told me there’s no school or formal training, you learn from experience, and so I figured I’d give it a shot.”

 He picked up a bag for the first time during his senior year of college at Bluemound Country Club in nearby Wauwatosa.
 Caddying hooked him.
 It didn’t matter that the 21-year-old was doing the job alongside seventh and eighth graders.
 He caddied all throughout the spring and seriously considered doing it for a living after graduating from Marquette.